-In addition, there are some very sketchy places to buy tickets, which I don’t recommend no matter how low the prices may seem.
+In addition, there are some very sketchy places to buy tickets, which we don’t recommend no matter how low the prices may seem.

 Yes.
-FASTPASS works with any valid Disney theme park admission ticket, purchased anywhere.
+FastPass+ works with any valid Disney theme park admission ticket, purchased anywhere.
 It’s not tied to how you paid for your tickets or where you bought them.
-To work in the FASTPASS machines, a ticket must have been used to enter one or more of the Disney theme parks that same day.

 Yes.
 Click here to see more information.